Jefferson Memorial Forest: History

-Beginning in August 1945, Jefferson County, Kentucky, undertook to establish a forest preserve in the southwestern part of the county.
-Dedicated October 10, 1948, the Jefferson County Memorial Forest was named as a memorial to the area's World War II dead.
+In August 1945, Jefferson County, Kentucky, commenced the effort to establish a forest preserve in the southwestern part of the county.
+Dedicated October 10, 1948, Jefferson County Memorial Forest was named as a memorial to the area's World War II dead.
 Since then, the forest has been redesignated to remember all who served in the armed forces.

 The original land purchases were guided by Paul Yost, who was appointed as the county forester.
 1300 acre were secured by the time of dedication, and through 1954, an additional 400 acre were acquired.
 The next significant acquisitions occurred from 1979 through the end of the 1980s, when the forest expanded to 5000 acre.
 During this period, due to the efforts of U.S. Senator Mitch McConnell, then the Jefferson County Judge/Executive (1977–1984), the forest doubled in size.
 Since the 1980s, acquisition has proceeded slowly.

 On October 4, 1975, Elvis Stahr, president of the National Audubon Society, officially declared the forest a National Audubon Wildlife Refuge.
 At the time, then-Louisville mayor Harvey I. Sloane contrasted the serenity of the forest with the bustle of the nearby city and continued: "This is a tremendous asset for the city and county ... and the cooperation here of federal government, the society and local government is unique."

 In 1994, the Mitchell Hill School, a former country schoolhouse built in 1915, was renovated as a visitor and welcome center.

 On May 28, 1996, thousand of forest trees were downed by a tornado, which caused several trails to be temporarily closed.
 The damage was compared to what occurred in Cherokee Park during the 1974 Super Outbreak.